-• our systems which support safeguarding, including this Child Protection and Safeguarding Policy, the Staff Handbook and Staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL), Deputy DSL and policies as may relate to safeguarding;

-- the assessment framework and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - the process for making referrals to local children's social care and for assessments that may follow a referral, including the role they might be expected to play; - what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and serious violence; - the importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe; - the fact that children can be at risk of harm inside and outside of their home, at school and online; - what to look for to identify children who need help or protection.
-Section 15 of this policy outlines in more detail how staff are supported to do this.
+- our systems which support safeguarding (including this Child Protection and Safeguarding Policy, the staff handbook, staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and deputies, the Behaviour Policy; - the early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - the process for making referrals to local children's social care and for assessments that may follow a referral, including the role they might be expected to play; - what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence; - the importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe; - the fact that children can be at risk of harm inside and outside of their home, at school; - the fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children; - what to look for to identify children who need help or protection.

+Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2 Designated Safeguarding Lead (DSL)
+5.2 The Designated Safeguarding Lead (DSL)

 The DSL is a member of the senior leadership team.
-Our DSL is Fjorda Shikjau (Director of IMSA).
+Our DSL is Fjorda Shijaku.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns, and can be contacted during or, if necessary, outside of school hours by e-mail to fjorda.shijaku@montessori.al.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

+If necessary, Ms. Shijaku may be reached outside of school hours at fjorda.shijaku@montessori.al.